umerabbas/envtenant/README.md

 ## EnvTenant

 The Laravel EnvTenant package is designed to enable multi-tenancy based database connections on the fly without having to access the database ```::connection('name')``` in every database call.
 It also allows Artisan commands to accept a --tenant option for multi-tenant migrations.
-This library was inspired by Tenantable, but removes the database configuration from the tables, instead relying on ENV configuration of databases and table prefixing.
+This library was forked from Tenantable, but removes the database configuration from the tables, instead relying on ENV configuration of databases and optional table prefixing.

 ## Installation